Arithmetics of homogeneous spaces over $p$-adic function fields: Abstract

 \section{Abstract}

 Let $K$ be the function field of a smooth projective geometrically integral curve over a finite extension of $\mathbb{Q}_p$.
-Following the works of Harari, Scheiderer, Szamuely, Izquierdo, and Tian, we study the local-global and weak approximation problems for $K$-homogeneous spaces of $\textrm{SL}_n$ with stabilizers extension of a group of multiplicative type by a unipotent group.
+Following the works of Harari, Scheiderer, Szamuely, Izquierdo, and Tian, we study the local-global and weak approximation problems for homogeneous spaces of $\textrm{SL}_{n,K}$ with geometric stabilizers extension of a group of multiplicative type by a unipotent group.
 The tools used are arithmetic (local and global) duality theorems in Galois cohomology, in combination with techniques similar to those used by Harari, Szamuely, Colliot-Th\'el\`ene, Sansuc, and Skorobogatov.
-In the case where the curve is defined over a higher-dimensional local field, coarser results are also given.
+As a consequence, we show that any finite abelian group is a Galois group over $K$, rediscovering the positive answer to the abelian case of the inverse Galois problem over $\mathbb{Q}_p(t)$.
+In the case where the curve is defined over a higher-dimensional local field instead of a finite extension of $\mathbb{Q}_p$, coarser results are also given.